How to Negotiate Salary for Your Next Career Move

 What is salary negotiation?

-Why is it so important to discuss salary?
+Why why is it important to negotiate a salary?

-When should I begin to negotiate my salary?
+When should I begin to negotiate a salary?

-What if I am happy with the deal I received without negotiation?
+What happens if I am completely satisfied with the offered package without any negotiation?

-What is the best way to negotiate my salary?
-I change careers entirely?
+What is the best way to negotiate my salary? changing careers?

 I am very happy to have gone with Fremantle resume.
 Great customer service, and the work they put in writing resumes and cover letters is outstanding.
 Thank you!